Chrysler New Yorker: 1982

 For 1982, the New Yorker underwent further downsizing with the model name being placed on a restyled and upgraded M-body LeBaron.
 In turn, the LeBaron, an M-body since 1977, was downsized onto the front-wheel drive Chrysler K-body.
-The smaller New Yorker was now propelled by Chrysler's slant-six engine, with the 318 V8 the only engine option.
+The smaller New Yorker was now propelled by Chrysler's slant-six engine, with the 318 V8 the only V8 engine option.
 The 1982 New Yorker was available in base and Fifth Avenue trims.
 Both used the formal roof treatment.

-The Fifth Avenue package gave buyers a choice of pillowed "Corinthian" leather or Kimberley velvet seats while base models had cloth or optional leather seats.
+The Fifth Avenue package gave buyers a choice of pillowed Corinthian leather or Kimberley velvet seats while base models had cloth or optional leather seats.
 The 318 V8 engine came standard with the Fifth Avenue package, along with illuminated entry system, power door locks, power driver's seat, power trunk release, AM/FM stereo, speed control, leather wrapped steering wheel, deluxe intermittent wipers, and wire wheel covers.

 This car became the "Chrysler New Yorker Fifth Avenue" for 1983, and for 1984 the "New Yorker" prefix was dropped altogether; becoming the "Chrysler Fifth Avenue".

 1983–1988

 In 1983, the New Yorker name was used on two different models.
-The M-body car was now the "New Yorker Fifth Avenue" a name which changed to simply "Fifth Avenue" from 1984 to 1989.
+The M-body car was now the "New Yorker Fifth Avenue" a name which changed to simply "Fifth Avenue" from 1984 until 1989.
 The other was an all-new K-car based New Yorker, which used the front-wheel drive Chrysler E platform, the beginning of the extended K-car years.
 It was the first Chrysler manufactured vehicle to offer a four-cylinder engine since the 1932 Plymouth Model PA using the Chrysler flathead four cylinder.

 The E-platform New Yorker came with state-of-the-art 1980s technology, including a digital dashboard and Electronic Voice Alert, which spoke notifications such as "A door is ajar"; "Please fasten your seat belts"; "Don't forget your keys"; "Thank you" (after fastening the seat belt, closing the door tightly or removing the key from the ignition switch); "Your engine oil pressure is low - prompt service is required".
 Also standard was a Landau vinyl roof with electroluminescent opera lamps.
 This was the only Chrysler New Yorker generation with an inline-four engine.
 1983 was a limited production year for the FWD New Yorker.
 When introduced in 1983, it shared many elements with the Chrysler E-Class and had a waterfall grille that was slightly different from the 1984-1988 versions.

 For 1984, restyled wraparound taillights and a revised front grille were among the cosmetic changes.
 A 2.2 L I4 turbo engine was now an option and new electronic instrumentation featured a digital speedometer and odometer.
 Pillowed velvet seats replaced deep-nap cloth seats as standard.